dantas74/studies/AWS/aws-services.md

     - EC2 -> Generic Compute Service for any kind of workload
     - ECS/EKS -> Compute Services for containerized workloads
     - Lambda -> Serverless Compute Service for event driven workloads
+    - Amplify -> Platform for managing various AWS Services for apps (for frontend and mobile apps)
+    - Elastic Beanstalk -> Platform for simplify deploy of products
+    - Lightsail -> Service with the purpose of be a simple hosting provider like WordPress
+    - AppRunner -> Service with the purpose of be a simple container hosting provider
+    - AWS Batch -> Serverless Compute Service where you define jobs to be executed in the cloud at any time
 - Data Storage
     - EBS -> Virtual Hard Drives with full control of the structure
     - EFS/FSx -> Virtual Filesystem shared between servers